British Rail Class 458: Conversion to Class 458/4

 South Western Railway had plans to use refurbished units for long-distance services to and from London on the Portsmouth Direct line.
 However, in March 2021, the operator announced its decision to abandon these plans, citing continuing technical difficulties and future problems complying with accessibility regulations.
 To make up for the shortfall, 28 Class 458 units have been refurbished and were planned to be redeployed in their place.
 The refurbishment was performed by Alstom at Widnes in Cheshire at a cost of £25 million and involved returning each unit to its original four-car formation by removing the Class 460 vehicles, restoring the original maximum speed of 100 mph, and reconfiguration of the passenger saloons.
 The reconfigured units will be leased from Porterbrook until 2027 at the earliest and are maintained at Bournemouth Traction and Rolling Stock Maintenance Depot.
 The first two units to be sent for refurbishment, 458507 and 458517, arrived at Widnes by mid-August 2022.

 Testing for the 458/4s began on 9 October 2023.

 In early 2024 it was announced that the plan to use the Class 458/4s on Portsmouth services had been dropped.
 Later in May 2024, it was announced that the Class 458/4s would instead be used on some limited outer suburban services from London Waterloo.
 The first Class 458/4 entered service on 24 June 2024, with the entire converted fleet in service by May 2025.

 The 458/4 conversion and refurbishment was completed on 12 December 2024.
 Scrapping of the redundant ex-Class 460 vehicles started in January 2025.

+The 8 unconverted 458/5s were all withdrawn from service by March 2026.